Where will I live?

 You will have internet access at the Global Bridge house for school work, communicating back home, and for leisure activities.
 SI staff will work with you to set aside time and establish guidelines for social networking to ensure a healthy balance between connecting with friends and family and engaging fully in the program and culture.

-Who is on the SI staff in Guatemala?
+Who is on the SI staff?

 > Academic Program Coordinator: Rebecca Keiser – Rebecca is the main U.S. contact person for students.
 She guides potential students through the application process, and post-acceptance, gives detailed assistance in preparing students for departure.
 Contact Rebecca at firstname.lastname@example.org.